UBC-MDS/programming-in-python-for-data-science/slides/module1_16.md

 ```

 We can then see the frequency of each qualitative value.
-_Careful here!
-Notice that instead of putting the dataframe first, we indicate the package (pd)  that `value_counts` is coming from and then the object we want the counts of within the brackets!_
+_We can also use the argument `sort = True` withing the brackets if we want to sort the categories in frequency order_

 Notes: Script here.